emregulerr/emregulerr/README.md

 Hi, My name is Emre Guler
 =======================

+* 🦉 As a Senior Cyber Security Automation Engineer in the Technology Solution and Detection Engineering Team in the Finance Sector, I produce automation solutions that will reduce manual work in detection and intervention processes.
 * 💻 I'm dealing with software as a hobby.
 * ⚽️🚴🏼‍♂️ Other things I like to do are walking, board and console games, football and cycling.
 * I have competencies such as PHP, Python, Splunk, Linux, Node.JS, C/C#/C++ and Codeigniter.